How can I prove my child's legitimacy after my husband's death?

 Answer:

-In New York, when a child is born to parents who were married prior or subsequent to the child’s birth, then that child is considered as the legitimate child of both parents albeit that the marriage is void or voidable.
-This is provided under NY CLS Dom Rel § 24, reads:
+In New York, a child born to parents who were married either before or after the child's birth is considered legitimate, even if the marriage is void or voidable.
+This is established under NY CLS Dom Rel § 24, which states:

 This content is for informational purposes only and is not legal advice.
 Legal statutes mentioned reflect the law at the time the content was written and may no longer be current.
 Always verify the latest version of the law before relying on it.